Discover which foods lower high blood pressure, as well as the best ways to prepare them for optimal health benefits.

 Avocados and Coldwater Fish Prevent Stress-Related Vasoconstriction

 Omega-3 fats and other healthy (monounsaturated) fats, such as those in avocados, cold-water fish, olive oil, and organic nuts and seeds, are especially important because they stimulate the production of nitric oxide (NO).
 NO is a compound produced by the endothelium (the thin layer of cells lining your arteries) that keeps arteries properly dilated, and counteracts the vasoconstricting effect of stress that can cause high blood pressure.
 The protein in fish makes it a natural supplement to lower blood pressure.
-For best results, eat cold-water fish, such as wild-caught Alaska salmon, three times per week.
+For best results, eat cold-water fish, such as wild-caught Alaskan salmon, one to two times per week.
+And add sardines to your diet one to two times a week as well.
+Sardines pack a powerful punch when it comes to lowering blood pressure as they contain coenzyme Q10, calcium, omega-3 fats, and peptides, all of which help to keep your blood pressure reading down.

 Celery Reduces Blood Pressure With Apigenin